Effect of the next-nearest-neighbor hopping on the charge collective modes in the paramagnetic phase of the Hubbard model: Introduction

 \section{Introduction}

 Spin and charge excitation spectra of correlated fermionic systems may be conveniently accessed using Kotliar and Ruckenstein (KR) slave-boson representations of the microscopic model of interest \cite{Li89,Rasul88,Lav90,li91,Kot92,FW,li94,Zim97,Dao17}.
 For instance, in the case of the Hubbard model on the square lattice, it has been recently shown that charge excitation spectra generically consist of a low-energy continuum, a zero-sound (ZS) collective mode, and another collective mode dispersing at energies scaling with the interaction strength~\cite{Dao17}.
 Hence these excitation spectra display the physics contained in the concepts introduced by Landau in his theory of the Fermi Liquid~\cite{Lan56}, and by Hubbard who established the splitting of the band due to the Coulomb interaction~\cite{Hub63} which can now be incorporated in a single calculation.
 While earlier attempts suffered from various drawbacks~\cite{Li89,Rasul88,Lav90,li91, Kot92,FW,li94,Zim97} the one-loop calculation of spin and charge susceptibilities was recently shown to comply with lowest order perturbation theory and particle-hole symmetry~\cite{Dao17,Dao17b}.
 What happens when the latter is broken?
-The purpose of this work is precisely to establish the influence of a next-nearest-neighbour (NNN) hopping on the charge excitation spectra, for parameter values relevant to the superconducting cuprates.
+Hubbard-type models are thought to contain the low-energy physics of superconducting cuprates, the phase diagrams of which are not symmetric under a sign change of the doping.
+One way to break the particle-hole symmetry is to take into account the next-nearest-neighbor (NNN) hopping.
+The purpose of this work is precisely to establish the influence of the latter on the charge excitation spectra, with parameter values generally accepted for the cuprates.
 We focus on the paramagnetic phase, free of symmetry breaking, in the thermodynamical limit and we resolve the full momentum dependence of the spectra.
 Owing to their weak temperature dependence, and to the relatively low magnetic-instability temperature ($T_{\rm inst} \approx t/6$), our results essentially apply to the entire phase diagram.